Marwwin/Devops2020/README.md

 4. **Testing the application**
     * Unit testing:
+        ** THIS DOESNT WORK, Vue.JS Testing seems to be broken.
+No result after 10+ hours of work.
         - Write a test that tests that your app renders (Application component is rendered)
         - Check that your application renders a h1 title with specific text
         - Write a test that checks that your API call executes on button click